Panth1823/f1-mcp-server-node/README.md

-# Start Your Engines: The F1 MCP Server Node Implementation! 🏎️💨
+# The Formula1 MCP Server ! 🏎️💨

 A TypeScript-based Formula 1 MCP server, bringing the thrill of real-time and historical F1 racing data straight to your fingertips via the Model Context Protocol.
 Faster than Verstappen on a hot lap!
-(Okay, maybe not *that* fast, but it's trying!)
+(Okay, maybe not _that_ fast, but it's trying!)

-## Features

 ### Resources

 - Access F1 session data via standardized URIs
 - Real-time telemetry data
 - Historical race information